EZroot/Engineers/Assets/readme.txt

 Ideas:

+- Mobile/handlight that you can carry or place around

 - Writing task with keyboard?

 - one part in HL2 requires you to find multiple car batteries and insert them to progress